Acceptance of a trade mark application

 Once the mark is accepted, it will be advertised in the Australian Official Journal of Trade Marks for a two-month period which allows any third party to oppose registration.
 If the application is not opposed during this period, or if an extension of time to file an opposition has not been requested, the mark will be registered.

 Deferment of acceptance of a trade mark

-- the trade mark has a registration status of “expired – renewal possible”
+- the cited trade mark(s) has a registration status of “expired – renewal possible”